Clearing London's air

 London's air quality

-We've already made a lot of progress on London's air quality problem, but there's still more work to do.
-The volume of road traffic in London makes it one of the most polluted places in the UK.
+A lot of progress has been made, but there's still more work to do.
+The volume of road transport emissions in London makes it one of the most polluted places in the UK.

 How road transport harms our health

 Road vehicles are the single biggest cause of London's air pollution.
-They produce around half of all nitrogen oxides and emit tiny particles of rubber and metal - too small to see with the naked eye - into the air we breathe.
+They produce nearly half of all nitrogen oxides and emit tiny particles of rubber and metal - too small to see with the naked eye - into the air we breathe.